wodby/docker4drupal/README.md

 2\.
 Download <a href="https://raw.githubusercontent.com/Wodby/drupal-compose/master/docker-compose.yml" target="_blank">the compose file</a> from this repository

 3\.
-Since containers <a href="https://docs.docker.com/engine/tutorials/dockervolumes/" target="_blank">do not have a permanent storage</a>, directories from the host machine should be mounted: one with your Drupal project and another with database files.
+Since containers <a href="https://docs.docker.com/engine/tutorials/dockervolumes/" target="_blank">do not have a permanent storage</a>, directories from the host machine (volumes) should be mounted: one with your Drupal project and another with database files.
 By default `docroot` and `mariadb` directories will be automatically created in the same directory as the compose file.

-First, let's edit the path to your Drupal project for PHP container.
-Find the following line in downloaded `drupal-compose.yml` file
+First, let's edit the path to volume with your Drupal project for the PHP container.
+Find the following line in the downloaded `drupal-compose.yml` file
 ```yml
 - ./docroot:/var/www/html
 ```